tonethar/IGME-330-Master/notes/firebase-1.md

 ### II-I. See the changes!

 - Head back to your high-scores database, you should see the high score has been posted
-- If you reload your HTML, the data will be posted multiple times, each time with a unique UUID
+- If you reload your HTML page, the data will be posted multiple times, each time with a unique UUID

 ![screenshot](_images/firebase-8.jpg)